 Access to quality in a given neighborhood is not the only factor used to select among plans.
 We therefore report on how the ranking across plans changes under different choice models, aggregating across the three outcomes and 14 neighborhoods in Table 10.
-Only 5% of the pairwise comparisons across plan dimensions change when the MNL model is fit from pre-reform data compared to post-reform data, which supports the stability of choice patterns across the reform.
+Only 5% of the pairwise comparisons across plan dimensions change when the MNL model is fit from pre-reform data compared to post-reform data, which supports our argument that choice patterns are stable across the reform.
 In other words, any effect due to information cues would not have significantly changed the relative ranking across plans.
-However, column 3 shows that there are larger reversals across the ranking of plans with the choice model fit using pre-reform choices and applied on pre-reform the applicant pool.
+However, column 3 shows that there are larger reversals across the ranking of plans with the choice model fit using pre-reform choices and applied on the pre-reform applicant pool.
 As shown in the last row of the table, the relative rankings reverse on average 16% of the times, which is three times as high as when we had applied the choice model on the same post-reform applicant pool as in the point of reference.
 This shows that the relative ranking of alternative policies may change significantly due to errors in forecasting applicants.
 In other words, Boston may have chosen another plan had there been a better forecast of the auxiliary variables.

-Does the MNL forecast's susceptibility to errors in who applies undermine its value for decisionmaking?
-The answer to this question depends on the performance of the alternative.
+Whether the MNL forecast's susceptibility to errors in who applies undermines its value for decision-making depends on the performance of the alternative.
 Column 3 shows that errors in forecasting applicants do not erase the benefits of the MNL model compared to Lexicographic.
 Despite the errors in the forecast of the auxiliary variables, there are significantly fewer prediction reversals with the MNL model fitted from past data than the Lexicographic model, under which nearly one-third of pairwise comparisons across plans are reversed.
 The performance of the Lexicographic here is not much better than a random prediction, which would reverse one-half of comparisons.
-In summary, even though counterfactual comparisons of choice plans are sensitive to prediction errors in auxiliary covariates, there is still value in using a structural choice model instead of an ad-hoc alternative.
+In summary, even though counterfactual comparisons of choice plans are sensitive to prediction errors in the auxiliary inputs, there is still value in using a discrete choice model instead of our ad hoc alternative for comparisons between plans.